What is the Amenity Standard?

 What are Amenity Spaces?

 Amenity spaces range from your local parks, streets and paths, through to your local golf course and maintenance of the train tracks and local reservoirs.
-The Amenity Forum has launched the Get Moving campaign.
-This initiative showcases the vast amenity spaces, and how the amenity touches our lives every day.
-The getbritainmoving website, www.getbritainmoving.uk ,highlights the importance of amenity spaces in all our everyday activities and shows just how important the amenity organisations are, helping to provide safe, healthy amenity spaces and sports surfaces.
+The importance of amenity spaces in all our everyday activities can not be underestimated and shows just how important the organisations that manage amenity spaces are, helping to provide safe, healthy amenity spaces and sports surfaces.